levinmat/PlaylistAnalyzer/README.md

 #### Playlist Classification and Prediction

-Trains a model to predict which playlist a track is from based on its audio features.
+A model is trained to predict which playlist a track is from based on its audio features, as obtained from the Spotify API.
 The trained model can then be used to generate a playlist of tracks that would likely be from a given playlist, in other words, tracks that the user would enjoy since they are musically similar to the songs in their Top 100 list.
 Any combination of audio features can be used in the training and prediction.

-Either a Multilayer Perceptron (MLP) classifier *(sklearn.neural_network.MLPClassifier)* or a Gaussian Naive Bayes classifier *(sklearn.naive_bayes.GaussianNB)* can be used as the model; however, I have found that the MLP classifier performs better on this dataset.
+Either a Multilayer Perceptron (MLP) classifier *(sklearn.neural_network.MLPClassifier)* or a Gaussian Naive Bayes classifier *(sklearn.naive_bayes.GaussianNB)* can be used as the model for classification.
+However, I have found that the MLP classifier performs better on this dataset, so it is the model used in playlist generation.

 #### Dance Party and Study Buddies Playlist Generators
 Another neat feature is generating a custom playlist for either dancing or studying, selecting a few tracks from each input playlist.
 For example, if 4 friends are studying together and want to play music they will all enjoy and be able to study to, this tool would automatically generate a playlist to fit all their needs.

-The dance party function uses a combination of the danceability and energy audio features to choose the tracks, while study buddies uses instrumentalness, acousticness, energy, and speechiness.
+The dance party function uses a combination of the *danceability* and *energy* audio features to choose the tracks, while study buddies uses *instrumentalness, acousticness, energy,* and *speechiness*.
 These combinations of audio features intuitively make sense, at least in my opinion, for creating a playlist conducive to dancing or studying.

 #### Top Artists in a Playlist
-This feature extracts the artists who show up most often in a given playlist, and displays their names and how many songs they are responsible for.
+This feature extracts the artists who show up most often in a given playlist, and displays their names and how many of their are in the playlist.
 It takes into account the fact that songs can have more than one artist, and also shows the total number of artists who are present in the playlist.
 Although technically less advanced than the previous two features, this feature was requested by some of the users who sent me their Top 100 lists, and I was also curious to find out about my own playlist.

 #### Cluster Visualization
 Clustering can be performed on the data, using any combination of audio features.
 After the clusters are found, several plots are created and shown to the user.
 The first shows the cluster distribution for each playlist, to reaffirm the belief that different users' playlists have very different audio trends.
 After that initial plot is displayed, a scatter plot is shown for each pair of audio features.
-The features used in plotting can also be customized, and an x or y-axis feature can be specified so that only the plots with that feature are shown (i.e. if you only wanted to see plots with *valence* on the y-axis).
+The features used in plotting can also be customized, and an x or y-axis feature can be specified so that only the plots with that feature are shown (i.e. if you only wanted to see plots with *energy* on the y-axis).
 Both Gaussian Mixture Model and Spectral clustering are supported.